 Wu Wei Zi is a deputy ingredient in Ba Xian Chang Shou Wan.
 This means it helps the king ingredient(s) treat the main pattern or it serves to treat a coexisting pattern.

-In Xiao Qing Long Tang, Wu Wei Zi prevents the leakage of Lung Qi.
+In Jiu Xian San, Wu Wei Zi helps Ginseng augment the Lung Qi.

 In Traditional Chinese Medicine (TCM), Wu Wei Zi belongs to the 'Herbs that stabilize and bind' category.
 This category of herbs is used for treating abnormal discharges and displacement of Organs.
 This includes conditions such as diarrhea, discharges from the vagina, penis or rectum as well as prolapse of the Uterus or rectum.
 It is important to note that herbs in this category only treat symptoms, so one should also use herbs to treat the underlying Deficiency.